 14. Discussion forums may be created for the reviewers of a manuscript to deliberate on issues regarding the manuscript with the editor.
 Reviewers should to be of best conduct and should be rational and respectful in their comments as they communicate with other reviewers.
 Reviewers can disagree with the decision and opinion of another reviewer but in a polite and professional manner.

-Reward for Reviewers:
+Reward for Editors and Reviewers:

 Call for Articles/Books/Thesis